caseyscarborough/dropbox-utility/README.md

 # Dropbox Utility

-This application is a simple command-line utility for interacting with Dropbox.
+This application is a simple command-line RubyGem utility for interacting with Dropbox.
 The application is in the beginning stages of development, and more features are planned.

 The current features are listed below:

 * Display user information
 * Upload single files
+* List directory contents

 ## Usage